Who are the RPCN members and which professions do they represent?

 How can I benefit from RPCN meetings?

-Learn during the presentations or workshop meetings, ask questions, and help answer other peoples’ questions.
+Learn during the presentations, forums,or any type of meeting, ask questions, and help answer other peoples’ questions.

 Are there examples of members whose consulting practice have truly benefited from RPCN?